EnzoSeason/study-notes/algo-data-structure/string-match-3.md

 pattern: > > a b a b a b c a
 ```

-We move 2 characters and find the match.
-The question is how we know we should move 2 characters.
+We slide 2 characters and find the match.
+The question is how we know we should slide 2 characters.

 ## PTM (Partial Match Table)